 A long, long time ago, just on the edge of where memory meets embellishment, I was an Associate Rabbi in Hollywood – not Hollywood, FL, heaven forefend – but the real Hollywood, with swimming pools and movie stars.

 I learned many things from my Senior Rabbi, including the reality that the associate did not officiate at the “A List” funerals.
 We had other roles.
 There came the day when one of our A-listers had entered into his eternity and the division of labor was interesting.
 The senior would lead most of the service and say a few words, but the eulogy would be delivered by Hollywood’s official toastmaster and eulogizer (also a member of the congregation) with musical accompaniment by Tony Martin and Giselle Mackenzie (the deceased – a very lovely guy who also was a congregant – had been a composer and arranger until age and debility forced his retirement, but he still remained a much adored fixture in the venerated universe that was the “Old Hollywood.”)
 My assignment was to sit in the board room and keep Georgie Jessel, Tony Martin and Giselle Mackenzie occupied and then deliver them to the sanctuary at the appropriate time.
+And while I was there and with how many times I’ve attended, I got a look at some of the proceedings, and I thought that these were the best funeral services and packages so far.

 It was a late morning funeral and when I arrived in the board room, Martin and Jessel were already there.
 I had always thought that Martin was Italian, but there he was, conversing in Yiddish with Jessel and sharing a rather large flask.
 Giselle swept into the room about fifteen minutes later and by the advent of the appointed hour, Jessel and Martin were three sails to the wind.
 Martin and Mackenzie could navigate on their own, but Mr. Jessel required help getting out of his chair and walking down the long corridor to the sanctuary.
 I got them situated on the pulpit and Mr. Jessel immediately nodded off.
 I whispered my concerns to the Senior Rabbi, and his response: Just wake him up when I introduce him and then watch and listen.